tmeb123/PoolFinder/README.md

 **Depot Configuration**

-Vehicles were distributed across three depot groups (North, South, Central) in MyGeotab.
+Vehicles were distributed across two depot groups (North and South) in MyGeotab.
 Pool Finder only compares vehicles within the same depot — a van assigned to the North depot will never be recommended for pooling with one assigned to South.
 This mirrors how real fleet operations work: vehicles need to share a home base to share a pool.

 In a production deployment, these group assignments already exist in your fleet's MyGeotab database.
 Pool Finder reads them directly from the API — no manual configuration required.
 ---